Nirōdha samāpatti and various phala samāpatti are related to Nibbānā. Jhānā and jhānā samāpatti belong to “this world.”

 2. Before starting the discussion, I would like to emphasize the following.
 The concepts we deal with in this post and that of Nibbāna (Arahanthood, in particular) are virtually impossible to imagine for most people.
 However, there could be a few people who have studied these concepts in detail and have some “nagging questions.”
 Hopefully, this information will be helpful.

 - These concepts are contrary to ideas that normal humans are familiar with.
 Normal humans crave things in the material world so much it is almost impossible to rationalize why one would want to stop the rebirth process (i.e., to attain Arahanthood).
-Therefore, it is a waste of time to spend too much time thinking about such abstract concepts, at least until one gets to the Sōtapanna stage; these concepts start making sense only when one gets closer to the Anāgāmi stage.
+Therefore, it is a waste of time to spend too much time thinking about such abstract concepts, at least until one reaches the Sōtapanna stage; these concepts start making sense only when one gets closer to the Anāgāmi stage.

 - In the same way, it is hard for an average human to imagine how nirōdha samāpatti (where all thoughts are stopped) can provide happiness.
 This is why I have explained in the “Nibbānā” subsection that Nibbānic bliss is NOT a feeling of pleasure (that would involve the vēdana cētasika and thus would belong to this world).
 It is more like the relief one would feel when a long-lasting migraine headache goes away.